benjaminhoffman/customer-tracker/README.md

-# Patient Tracker
+# Client / Patient Tracker
-A simple web app to help service professionals (i.e. physicians) track their customers (i.e. patients).
+A simple web app to help service professionals (i.e. lawyers, physicians) track how they acquire clients / patients.
 Said another way, this app helps professionals answer the question, _"where do I get most my customers from?"_

 # Development

-All commits have a linter precommit hook.
-We also use `prettier` for code formatting.
+### client
+- react 15
+- webpack 3
+- es6 via babel 6
+- css modules
+- eslint/standard & prettier for linting & code quality

+### server
+- node 8.1.6
+- express 4
+- firebase for db

 ## Pre-reqs
 - check your node version; should be `node v8.1.4`